How To Stop Doomscrolling For Your Mental Health

 Many social media platforms offer the ability to mute certain accounts and filter out specific words or phrases from the posts that appear in your feed.
 By removing accounts that post negative news content and filtering out words associated with sad or stressful situations, you might find that your feed is filled with more positive content and that it isn’t as tempting to begin doomscrolling.

-Scroll past the negative
+Scroll past negative news

 As discussed, social media algorithms are trained to give you more of what you interact with.
 By forcing yourself to move past negative posts without engaging, you might avoid the temptation to doomscroll in the moment and retrain your algorithm to give you different, potentially more positive pieces of content in the future.

-Seek out positive content
+Seek out positive content for mental health

 If your feed is mostly doom and gloom, you might look for more positive accounts you can follow instead or in addition to these, such as pages related to humor, animals, nature, or your hobbies.
 If you do find yourself reading negative news stories, it can be helpful to balance them out with lighter stories as well.